hydrobeam/website/content/tech/emacs_setup.md

 | <kbd>SPC q r</kbd>   | Restart Emacs and restore the current session           |
 | <kbd>SPC h t</kbd>   | Choose a theme                                          |

-Located in `$DOOMDIR`, Doom's configuration is mainly controlled by three files: `init.el`, `config.el`, `packages.el`.
+Located in `$DOOMDIR`, Doom's configuration is mainly controlled by three files: `init.el`, `config.el` and `packages.el`.
-To learn more about what each of these files do, I *highly* recommend reading through [this section](https://github.com/doomemacs/doomemacs/blob/develop/docs/getting_started.org#configure) in the doom docs.
+To learn more about what each of these files do, I *highly* recommend reading through [this section](https://github.com/doomemacs/doomemacs/blob/master/docs/getting_started.org#configure) in the Doom docs.

 ### `init.el`

 `init.el` contains your `doom!` block, which is how you'll be configuring which packages/modules Doom installs.
-To get an overview of how to work with it, here's the [relevant section](https://github.com/doomemacs/doomemacs/blob/develop/docs/getting_started.org#modules) in the docs about modules.
+To get an overview of how to work with it, here's the [relevant section](https://github.com/doomemacs/doomemacs/blob/master/docs/getting_started.org#modules) in the docs about modules.

 Each module has built-in documentation that you can easily view by typing <kbd>K</kbd> with your cursor over the module.
 As of the time of writing, the docs are still a work in progress, but you can still find helpful information about module flags and packages that a module installs.